abarghi/Examples_for_Network_Science/README.md

-I would like to thank the Office of the Dean of the Faculty at Saint Michael's College for the Merit-based Course Reduction Award in Fall 2020 that allowed me to organize the R code mentioned in this paper.
+I would like to thank the Office of the Dean of the Faculty at Saint Michael's College for the Merit-based Course Reduction Award in Fall 2020 that allowed me to organize the R code mentioned in this page.
 I would also like to thank my colleagues Christopher Desjardins, who is an invaluable resource when I have an R-related question, and Joanna Ellis-Monaghan, who gave me careful and thorough feedback on earlier